Union for the Republic (Italy)

 The Union for the Republic (Unione per la Repubblica, UpR) was a centrist political party in Italy.

 It was formed by Francesco Cossiga and his followers after the break-up of the Democratic Union for the Republic (UDR) in November 1999.

 The UpR formed a short-lived centrist alliance called The Clover with the Italian Democratic Socialists (SDI) and Italian Republican Party (PRI), which was responsible for the fall of the D'Alema I Cabinet on 18 December.
 Consequently, the UpR did not enter in D'Alema II Cabinet.

-Most of UpR members, with the notable exception of Carlo Scognamiglio, joined Forza Italia prior to the 2001 general election.
+Most UpR members, with the notable exception of Carlo Scognamiglio, joined Forza Italia prior to the 2001 general election.